 Earned by graduating seniors who have attained a 3.500-plus cumulative GPAs, and completed independent study projects culminating in both a written paper and oral presentation judged by the department's Awards & Honors Committee to be distinguished.

 Presented annually to a graduating civil engineering senior, or seniors, in recognition of an exceptional, positive impact on the Duke student chapter of American Society of Civil Engineers (ASCE).

 Presented annually to a civil engineering or environmental engineering senior in recognition of outstanding academic achievement.

 Presented annually to the graduating civil engineering or environmental engineering senior who conducted the most outstanding independent study project.

 Judged by distinguished researchers in computational mechanics, this medal is awarded to the best student paper on finite element analysis as presented by finalists at the symposium held each spring at Duke.

 For best pre-Ph.D. peer-reviewed journal papers.
 The competition rewards the graduate student/faculty advisor team for intellectual excellence, creativity and highest quality work.
 The award promotes early writing of research articles among graduate students.

-Voted on annually by the environmental engineering graduate students and presented to a graduate student who best exhibits maturity of thought and independence, and who best integrates past training with the environmental profession.
+Voted annually by the environmental engineering graduate students and presented to a graduate student who best exhibits maturity of thought and independence, and who best integrates past training with the environmental profession.

-Presented annually by the current student membership in Chi Epsilon, the national civil engineering honor society.
+Presented by the student membership of the Duke chapter of Chi Epsilon, the national civil engineering honor society.